Higher order fluctuations of extremal eigenvalues of sparse random matrices: Definitions and main results

 where $\kappa \coloneqq \text{dist}(\Re(\tz),\{-\widetilde{L},\widetilde{L}\})$ and the parameter $\boldsymbol{\phi}$ is given by

-\end{theorem} \begin{remark} In contrast to the previous results (e.g.~\cite[Theorem 2.8]{EKYY13}, \cite[Theorem 2.4]{LS18}, and \cite[Theorem 2.1]{HLY20}), the local law estimate \eqref{eq: local law} does not contain any power of $q^{-1}$ since we implicitly assume that $\ell$ is large enough.
+\end{enumerate} We call these constructed random coefficients $\{\mathcal{Z}_{n}\}_{n=1}^{\ell}$ random correction terms. \end{theorem} \begin{remark} In contrast to the previous results (e.g.~\cite[Theorem 2.8]{EKYY13}, \cite[Theorem 2.4]{LS18}, and \cite[Theorem 2.1]{HLY20}), the local law estimate \eqref{eq: local law} does not contain any power of $q^{-1}$ since we implicitly assume that $\ell$ is large enough.
 The condition that $\ell > 2/(3b)$ is enough to guarantee an optimal local law in the vicinity of the edge.
 Compared with \cite[Equations (6.2), (6.4), (9.1)-(9.2)]{HK21}, our results cover a larger spectral domain. \end{remark} \begin{remark} The estimate \eqref{eq: local law} is perhaps daunting at first glance.
 The main thing to keep in mind is that the order of the bound is strong enough to be used for spectral analysis near the edge.
 For example, if $\kappa=\eta=N^{-2/3}$, then by \eqref{eq: local law} it is straightforward to see that

 Moreover, we can improve the local law estimate \eqref{eq: local law} outside the spectrum.
 See \eqref{eq: imporved local law outside the spectrum} for more details. \end{remark} \begin{remark} We can write a random correction term $\mathcal{Z}_{n}$ explicitly.
 For example,